 If you're not about to be bending over backwards to craft organic bitters, and if you're looking for a lower-maintenance organic cocktail, Abercrombie says the easiest ones to make 100 percent organic tend to be those that make the most use of fresh fruits, veggies, and herbs.
 The toughest involve holiday cocktail recipes calling for very specific liqueurs such as maraschino liqueur, Benedictine, or Chartreuse.
 "Still, I figure a drink that's 90 percent organic is still a pretty amazing accomplishment," he says.

-Bartending expert Alex Smith previously spent hours on end creating organic bar concoctions when he served as lead bartender at an all-organic restaurant with an all-organic bar, at Gather in Berkeley, California.
-Now a bar manager at a conventional bar, Gitane, in San Francisco, he says a completely organic cocktail menu is next to impossible.
-But that doesn't mean you can't give your holiday cocktails an organic twist.
+Bartending expert Alex Smith has whipped up organic cocktails at bars like Gather and Gitane in California.
+He says creating a 100-percent organic bar is tough, but that doesn't mean you can't give your holiday cocktails an organic twist.
 The easiest find you'll make in the organic department will likely be vodka, gin, or tequilas, and Smith likes the aged brandy from Marion Farms.
 But beyond that, it's tough to find high-quality organic, or any type of organic, when you get into the other spirits.

 Abercromie says the delicate floral qualities of the elderflower get a perfect uplift from the toasty fizz of the champagne in this organic cocktail.
 "And what would this drink be without the vivid touch of lime softened by the sweetness of agave?
 But what really makes this drink so heavenly are the devilishly diminutive leaves of a single sprig of organic thyme, alluring as the trace of perfume from a passing girl," he says.

 1 ounce organic lime sour

 1 sprig organic thyme